Mitopozzi/PePa/README.md

-# **Pedigree Painter (PePa)**
+# **Pedigree Painter (pepa)**

-PePa is a visualization tool for genomics data that can be used to visualize which and how much of the parental genome has been inherited by the offspring.
+pepa is a visualization tool for genomics data that can be used to visualize which and how much of the parental genome has been inherited by the offspring.
 The pipeline generates data optimized for ggplot2, so users can create their own plots using this data.
 The R scripts in the pipeline focus on graphics, and are optimized for tens of offspring but have been tested on up to 250 samples with 30 chromosomes each.